FSipiano/newbieDictionary/README.md

 #### Runtime -
 Runtime is the time period during which a program is running on a computer.
 If an operation occurs at ‘runtime’, it occurred when a program is running or the moment at which the program begins to run.
 Also known as execution time.

+#### Salt -
+A [salt](https://heynode.com/blog/2020-04/salt-and-hash-passwords-bcrypt) is a random string.
+By hashing a plain text password plus a salt, the hash algorithm’s output is no longer predictable.
+The same password will no longer yield the same hash.
+The salt gets automatically included with the hash, so you do not need to store it in a database.

 #### Scrum/Agile -
 Methodical frameworks for organizing, developing, delivering and maintaining software.
 Scrum and Agile disciplines can be applied to a wide variety of fields but has been a popular choice in software development due to its effective approach to handling very complex tasks.